 The Yorkshire Air Museum sits on the site of former RAF Elvington in North Yorkshire, a World War Two airfield used extensively by Allied bomber crews during the war.
 It is also the home of the The Allied Air Forces Memorial.

 We are open every day of the year apart from Christmas Day, Boxing Day and New Years Day.
-We recommend that you take three or four hours over your visit to appreciate the aircraft exhibits and the other areas that make up this historically accurate RAF Bomber airfield.
+We recommend that you take three or four hours over your visit to appreciate the Museum exhibits, the aircraft and vehicle displays that make up this historically accurate RAF Bomber Base.